ZarretKieran/faleproxy/README.md

 # Faleproxy

-A Node.js web application that fetches a URL, replaces every instance of "Yale" with "Fale" in the document, and displays the modified content.
+A Node.js web application that fetches a URL, replaces every instance of "Yale" with "botU" in the document, and displays the modified content.

 ## Features

 - Simple and intuitive user interface
 - Fetches web content from any URL
-- Replaces all instances of "Yale" with "Fale" (case-insensitive)
+- Replaces all instances of "Yale" with "botU" (case-insensitive)
 - Displays the modified content in an iframe
 - Shows original URL and page title in an info bar